shadowmint/llama-cpp-sys/README.md

     cargo build

+### Features

+- `cublas`: Build with cublas support.
+Nvidia-toolkit must be installed

 ## Run example

 Put your models in the `models` folder; the test expects a file in the path: